-- The basics of Medicare supplement insurance; - ❖ Information on all the ten versions of Medicare supplement plans, A through N; - Tips for purchasing a plan; - ❖ Various carriers providing Medicare supplement insurance; - ❖ Premiums for each plan; - Medicare Options, Medicare PPOs, High-Deductible plans, and the Medicare SHIP Program; and - Common definitions related to Medicare supplement.
+- The basics of Medicare supplement insurance; - Information on all the 10 versions of Medicare supplement plans, A through N; - ✤ Important information on changes from January 1, 2020; - ✤ Tips for purchasing a plan; - Various carriers providing Medicare supplement insurance; - ✤ Premiums for each plan; - Medicare Options, Medicare PPOs, High deductible plans, and the Medicare MAP Program; and - Common definitions related to Medicare supplement.

 Each year, the Nevada Division of Insurance (DOI) provides a voluntary survey to the companies who provide Medicare supplement coverage in Nevada to collect information on the policy premiums for the New Year.
-The results of this survey are summarized in the section titled 2017 Annual Premium Comparisons (pages 32 - 45).
-The comparisons shown in the Guide will give you a start in shopping for Medicare supplement coverage by offering a means for comparing premium costs on policies.
+The results of this survey are summarized in the section titled 2025 Annual Premium Comparisons (pages 32 - 44).
+The comparisons shown in the Guide will give you a start in shopping for Medicare supplement coverage by offering a comparison of premium costs on policies.